MagicMirrorOrg/MagicMirror/README.md

 			<td><code>position</code></td>
 			<td>The location of the module in which the module will be loaded.
 				<br><b>Possible values:</b><code>top_bar</code>, <code>top_left</code>, <code>top_center</code>, <code>top_right</code>, <code>upper_third</code>, <code>middle_center</code>, <code>lower_third</code>, <code>bottom_left</code>, <code>bottom_center</code>, <code>bottom_right</code>, <code>bottom_bar</code>, <code>fullscreen_above</code>, <code>fullscreen_below</code><br>
 				<b>Note:</b> This field is optional, but most modules require this field to be set.
-Check the documentation of the module for more info.
+Check the documentation of the module for more info.<br>
+				<b>Note:</b> Multiple modules with the same position will be ordered based on the order in the config file.
 			</td>
 		</tr>
 		<tr>